 It turned out they are mostly in the unexpected locations.

 To find out more, go to Best Rooftop Views in Vienna.

 Vienna Sightseeing.
-Stephansdom is Austria’s symbol of national identity.
-You will come across St. Stephen’s Cathedral during your sightseeing.
-The gothic church on Stephansplatz is at the epicenter of the old town.
+Since Stephansdom is Austria’s symbol of national identity you will eventually come across St. Stephen’s Cathedral.
+What’s more, the gothic church on Stephansplatz is right at the epicenter of Wien’s city centre.

-Stephansdom is more than 900 years old.
+In fact, Stephansdom is more than 900 years old.
 We call it ‘Steffl’ and most of us adore it: the gothic interiors, the glazed roof tiles, even the catacombs.
-Our school children collect donations.
-We listen to ‘radio Stephansdom’ and our favourite sweets brand Manner chose Stephansdom as its logo.
-I love the church ambiente most during classical concerts.
-Find out more what to do at Stephansdom.
+While our school children regularly collect donations we adults listen to ‘radio Stephansdom’.
+Not to mention that our favourite sweets brand Manner chose Stephansdom as its logo.
+During classical concerts I think the church ambiente really shines.
+To find out more what to do there visit my tips for Stephansdom.